 Figure 6.x.2.3-1: Data Repository as a Consumer

 The Data Repository also acts as a Data Source for historical data that has been stored, as depicted in Figure 6.x.2.3-2.
 The Data Consumer may interact directly with the Data Repository (eg: for operations that require access to large volumes of data in a Data Repository), or via the Messaging Framework as depicted in the figure.
-Communication directly between the Data Consumer and the Data Repository acting as a Data Source is out-of-scope for 3GPP.
+In case of Communication directly between the Data Consumers and the Data Repository the messaging framework may forward links to the data to the data consumers .
 When the Messaging Framework is used, the DCCF coordinates requests for persistent data, treating the Data Repository like any other Data Source.
 The Data Repository, upon receiving a request for data, supplies it to the Messaging Framework.
-Direct interactions between the Messaging Framework and the Data Repository acting as a Data Source are outside the scope of 3GPP.
+The interactions between the Messaging Framework and the Data Repository acting as a Data Source are outside the scope of 3GPP.